cnidarAI/mixr/README.md

 ## Lessons Learned

-This was a good refresher on React with hooks and dealing with promises and asyncronous functions.
+This was a good refresher on React with hooks, dealing with promises and asyncronous functions, and consuming rest APIs.